Jonathon-A/AIDriver/README.md

 # AIDriver
-Using reinforcement learning to make an agent drive a car with somewhat realistic physics in Unity
+Using reinforcement and imitation learning to make an agent drive a car with somewhat realistic physics in Unity

 The setup: